gisktzh/gb3-search_elastic/README.md

 ## Elasticsearch Deployment

 Elasticsearch is deployable with a Docker image.
-It currently exposes ports *9200* and *9300*, and takes two mounted volumes - one for the data, and one for the configs.
+It currently exposes ports *9200* and *9300*, and takes two mounted volumes - one for the data, one for the configs, and one for logs.

 ### Build